Could it be possible that a simple ancient blue-green alga is the answer to all our anemia related problems?

-Arguably, in the context of provision of adequate coverage of iron and folic acid in a largely unwieldy public health program, the fault could lie with its governance, implementation, etc. It then becomes necessary to look at clinical trial settings where procedures and protocols have been conducted under systematic conditions.
-To date, more than 44 such randomized clinical trials among 3000 women have been conducted globally,
+Arguably, in the context of the provision of adequate coverage of iron and folic acid in a large unwieldy public health program, the fault could lie with its governance, implementation, etc. So it becomes necessary to look at clinical trial settings where procedures and protocols have been conducted under systematic conditions.
+To date, more than 44 such randomized clinical trials among 3000 women have been conducted globally.

 - The iron and folic acid supplementation definitely leads to an increase in the hemoglobin levels and thus to the alleviation of anemia

 - Pre-eclampsia, low-birth weight, premature birth, and postpartum mortality rates were not improved by merely administrating elemental iron.